 The Hon.
 Mr. Hale, a former DOD Comptroller, is currently a fellow at Booz Allen Hamilton.
 Hale has almost four decades of experience in defense-related financial management.
 Prior to joining Booz Allen, he was nominated by then-President Obama and confirmed by the Senate as Under Secretary of Defense (Comptroller).
 During the Clinton administration, he served as Assistant Secretary of the U.S. Air Force (USAF) (Financial Management and Comptroller).
 During his tenure as the longest-serving Assistant Secretary for Financial Management in Air Force history, he helped to streamline USAF financial business processes and improve base-level financial services.
 Hale earned his B.S. in mathematics and statistics, as well as his M.S. in operations research, from Stanford University.

 Dr. William W. Jennings

-Dr. Jennings is Professor of Finance and Investments at the U.S. Air Force Academy where he is the principal finance educator.
+Dr. Jennings is Professor of Finance and Investments at the U.S. Air Force Academy (USAFA) where he is the principal finance educator.
 His research focuses on tax-exempt investment issues at charities and pensions.
 He serves the community via several investment committees, including at the USAFA Association of Graduates and Falcon Foundation.
-Before academia, Jennings worked as a private equity analyst.
+Before academia, Dr. Jennings worked as a private equity analyst.
 He is a Chartered Financial Analyst and a registered CPA in Michigan.
 His doctorate is from the University of Michigan.